CSC-DevOps/profile/README.md

 By running opunit, you'll be able to verify your machine is correctly setup for a course, workshop, or homework assignment.

 In the simpliest case, opunit can check if you have the right versions of software installed.
-Beyond these simple checks, opunit can also verify the correct configuration of software and services that you'll be automated later in the course.
+Beyond these simple checks, opunit can also verify the correct configuration of software and services that you'll be automating later in the course.

 ### Installing opunit